Homepage ∞ ∞

 Video Self - Introduction!

-∞ ∞ In Winter 2018 I offer a course on "Thesaurus Construction and Metadata" (LIS 9202).
+∞ ∞ In Fall 2018 I will be offering a course on "Thesaurus Construction and Metadata" (LIS 9202).
 See details on my Teaching homepage.

 ∞ ∞ In LIS 9002 "Organization of Information", we aim to develop an understanding of general principles and techniques for the organization, representation, and classification of information.
-I teach this required course quite regularly including this Winter 2018.
+I teach this required course quite regularly including this coming Fall 2018 and Winter 2019.

-∞ ∞ The LIS 9733 "Multilingual Information Access" course provides critical assessment of linguistically complex electronic environments and roles of multilingual resources putting emphasis on linguistic, societal, and technological issues in the global information access context.
+∞ ∞ The LIS 9733 course on "Multilingual Information Access" is not currently offered in the 2018/2019 academic year.
+When it is, it will provide critical assessment of linguistically complex electronic environments and roles of multilingual resources putting emphasis on linguistic, societal, and technological issues in the global information access context.
 Best multilingual and cross-lingual practices (e.g., cross-language information retrieval, language identification, and machine translation) as well as resources (e.g., dictionaries and corpora) are revisited.
 In the context of global information production and usage, most users (especially, ethnocentric monolinguals) can benefit from an in-depth understanding of linguistic and socio-cultural issues associated with multilingual digital archives as well as insights into previously proposed technological solutions for multilingual information access (MLIA).

 ∞ ∞ LIS 9732/9832 "Language and Computer Technologies for Libraries and Beyond" critically evaluates natural language technologies and envisages their creative applications in library settings and digital media at large.
 (No computer programming background required.
 No linguistic background required.)
-This course however is not offered in Winter 2018.
+This course however is not offered in the 2018/2019 academic year.

 My general interests are in Natural Language Processing (NLP) and Information Retrieval.
 NLP is a field that studies how computers can be used to analyze and represent human languages in order to facilitate human-computer communications, be it search, retrieval, or dialogue.
 My focus is on subtle but discernible properties of written text including writer's certainty about what is said, writer's emotions, opinions, and biases.
 I am modeling credibility assessment factors and investigating the feasibility of their automation with NLP techniques.
 My latest effort is in understanding the phenomenon of deception and its types, and in creating an ontology of deceptive cues for deception detection techniques.
 These different strands of research can also be classified as studying Human Information Behavior within LIS.
 If you are a student who is interested in and would like to study any of the above topics, please contact me.